Honors and Awards

 Rahn was also a standout on the court and the track for the Bulldogs.
 He earned honorable-mention all-conference accolades in basketball, while his 4x200 team took home the gold in the 2013 Iowa Boys State Track Meet with a time of 1:29.52.
 Rahn excelled in the classroom, as well, earning Academic All-State honors in track his senior year.

 The son of Jim and Roxanne Rahn, Gabe was born on July 11, 1994.
-He is majoring in nutrition, exercise and health science.
 Rahn has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline, the Lincoln Marathon, FCA and local hospital visits.
-He was named to the 2016 Brook Berringer and Tom Osborne Citizenship teams.
+He was named to the 2016 Brook Berringer and Tom Osborne Citizenship Teams.
+He was named to the Nebraska Scholar-Athlete Honor Roll each of his nine semesters as an undergraduate student.